 The doorway from the entry to the living room used to be pretty boring: just drywall meeting drywall.
-I wanted to create something a little more significant and interesting so I created some decorative columns.
+I wanted to create something a little more significant and interesting so I created a decorative column on each side.
+Topped it with a pediment.
 It make such a big difference and adds interest and character to that wall.
-(Obviously I’ve done more than just build decorative columns.
-If you’re new here, check out the progression of this living room space here.)
+Now I’m going to show you how to build decorative columns.

 Secure a 2×4 on one side of your corner wall.
 Overlap that with a 2×6 on the adjoining wall.
 This will give you a 1/2″ discrepancy in width.

 2. Cover the base with 1/2″ MDF